pkiraly/qa-catalogue/README.md

 2,413,275
 ```

+where types are
+- 0: records without errors
+- 1: records with any kinds of errors
+- 2: records with errors excluding invalid field errors

 * `issue-collector.csv`: non normalized file of record ids per issues.
 This is the "inverse" of `issue-details.csv`,
   it tells you in which records a particular issue occurred.